ANQUERO/SKC-YOUTH-HUB/README.md

 A vibrant web platform designed to connect and empower the youth community.
 This project aims to provide resources, events, and interactive features for young people to engage, share, and grow together.

+# PERN Stack Application
+This is PERN application that uses PostgresSQL, Express, React(with Vite), and Node.js.

 ## 🚀 Getting Started

 Follow these instructions to set up the project locally: